validatedpatterns/medical-diagnosis/README.md

 * An ML-trained model running in a container makes a risk of Pneumonia assessment for incoming images.
 * A Grafana dashboard displays the pipeline in real time, along with images incoming, processed and anonymized, as well as full metrics.

-This pipeline is showcased link: https://www.youtube.com/watch?v=zja83FVsm14[in this video] (slides are also link:docs/Commons_Data_Science_Pipelines.pdf[here]).
+This pipeline is showcased link: https://www.youtube.com/watch?v=zja83FVsm14[in this video].

-image::docs/dashboard.png[Pipeline dashboard]
+image::doc/dashboard.png[Pipeline dashboard]

+This validated pattern is still being developed.
+More to come in the next few weeks.
+Any questions or concerns please contact jrickard@redhat.com[Jonny Rickard] or claudiol@redhat.com[Lester Claudio].